A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 FAQs on dog walking

 Generally, Taskers can walk your dog once or twice a day for 10 to 30 minutes, unless your vet recommends a different frequency.
-If your pet is restless because of pent-up energy, taking them outside for a brisk walk is an excellent idea.
+If your pet is restless due to pent-up energy, taking them for a brisk walk is an excellent idea.
 Slow, relaxing walks are great as well because they give your dogs a lot of time to explore and enjoy their surroundings.

-If your dog isn't exactly fond of the outdoors, Taskers can take them around the block, gradually increasing the speed and length of the walk.
-However, don't force your pet to exert more effort than what's necessary.
-Because if your dog has become used to being inactive at home, long walks might stress them too much.
+If your dog isn’t exactly fond of the outdoors, Taskers can take them around the block, gradually increasing the speed and length of the walk.
+However, don’t force your pet to exert more effort than is necessary.
+If your dog has become used to being inactive at home, long walks might stress them out too much.

 Tipping is not required but appreciated, especially if the walker provides exceptional service.
 A common tip is 10-20% of the total fee.